arocull/SplineAR/README.md

 ## Dependencies
 Uses a mixture of OpenGL and OpenCL, with GLEW and GLFW as assistants.
 Requires installation of the following libraries.
+(If you use a non-NVidia card, be sure to get the corresponding OpenCL library instead).

 `$ sudo apt install nvidia-opencl-dev libgl1-mesa-dev mesa-common-dev libglew-dev libglfw3-dev libglm-dev`